Digital marketing is the bread and butter of growing a small to medium-sized business.

 This isn’t to say that you have to spend upwards of 4 percent or below 10 percent of your revenue on digital marketing.
 Every company is unique and will require a different budget to be successful.
 Simply use these figures as a guide for what is typically spent on digital marketing.

-So, this means that if you make $1 million per year in revenue, you should spend $70,000 or so in yearly marketing spend.
+So, this means that if you make $1 million per year in revenue, you should spend $70,000 or so in yearly marketing spending.

 Understand Your Target Audience